 And the people who help us…

-Everything we do is dependent on 180 amazing staff and a phenomenal team of over 700 volunteers, all of them giving time, expertise and effort.
+Everything we do is dependent on over 200 amazing staff and a phenomenal team of over 700 volunteers, all of them giving time, expertise and effort.
 Besides that, we have a legion of supporters and donors who raise money tirelessly to make it all possible.
-In fact, of the £9.1 million it takes to deliver our services each year, £6.3 million of that has to come from donations… and that means a lot of running, cake-baking and pie-eating help from our friends.
+In fact, of the £9.4 million it takes to deliver our services each year, £6.4 million of that has to come from donations… and that means a lot of running, cake-baking and pie-eating help from our friends.
 Every customer at our charity shops helps too, adding to the income we receive from our retail outlets across the city.

 How many people do we help?

-And every year individual programmes of therapies, treatments and advice at our Therapies and Rehabilitation Centre help some 350 patients to live independently at home for as long as possible.
+And every year individual programmes of therapies, treatments and advice at our Active Intervention Centre help some 300 patients to live independently at home for as long as possible.